zspann/find-missing-pet/README.md

 mv cats/indoor/back-alley/painting-elephants.jpg elephants/painters
 ```

 For this, we're using `relative paths`.
-We're inside of the `find-missing-pet` directory, and we're not going to use `cd` to move ourselves anywhere.Because `painting-elephants.jpg` doesn't exist inside the `find-missing-pet` directory, we have to tell the computer the path to go to find that image, which is through the `cats` directory, and then `indoor` and then finally `back-alley`.
+We're inside of the `find-missing-pet` directory and we're not going to use `cd` to move ourselves anywhere.
+Because `painting-elephants.jpg` doesn't exist inside the `find-missing-pet` directory, we have to tell the computer the path to go to find that image, which is through the `cats` directory, and then `indoor` and then finally `back-alley`.

 Next, we have to tell the computer where to move the image.
 Because we're inside `find-missing-pet` and so is the `elephants` directory, we can just go straight there, and then into `painters`.
-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/find-missing-pet' title='Find the Missing Pet'>Find the Missing Pet</a> on Learn.co and start learning to code for free.</p>
+Try moving some of the pets using this shortened technique!